 Here is some additional information about how I’ve helped clients with online learning.

-- Redesigning in-person for Online: Process, templates and support – 5 module online course.
-There are still a few spots in the September cohort with Introductory/COVID pricing.
+- Redesigning in-person for Online: Process, templates and support – 5 module online course

 - Shad – blended learning (elearning and in-person) AWARD WINNER

 - Coaching role-plays in a virtual classroom – online design